stormwarning/tailwindcss-capsize/README.md

 }
 ```

-These values can be determined by using the [Capsize demo site](https://seek-oss.github.io/capsize/) or by using [fontkit](https://github.com/foliojs/fontkit) or some other means.
+These values can be determined by using the [Capsize website](https://seek-oss.github.io/capsize/), by using [fontkit](https://github.com/foliojs/fontkit), or some other means.

 ### A full example